verhagen/vagrant-nginx/README.md

 	        modified:   .gitignore

 	    no changes added to commit (use "git add" and/or "git commit -a")

+	Add the updated `.gitignore` to the git stash area and commit the stahed change(s)

 	    $ git add .gitignore
 	    $ git commit -m "Adds directory .vagrant"
 	    [master 8f2304c] Adds directory .vagrant